ioagentsmith/KalahaGame/README.md

-This game of Kalaha runs using Spring 4 MVC.
+This game of Kalaha runs using Spring Boot.

-Used Tomcat 8 as the application server.